dantypas3/elAPI_Plugins/README.md

 * Review the elAPI framework to understand the FixedEndpoint API and configuration.

-* Look at patch_resources.py to see how resource metadata is expected to be structured—particularly the extra_fields handling.
+* Look at `plugins/resources/patch.py` to see how resource metadata is expected to be structured—particularly the `extra_fields` handling.

 * If you want to use these scripts, prepare CSV files matching the expected columns and ensure the API endpoint URLs/credentials are set up in your environment.

-* The empty plugins/migration/labfolder.py indicates planned work; exploring the elAPI docs or contacting the authors may clarify the intended migration functionality.